A Return to Salem's Lot: Filming

 Filming took place in Vermont in St. Johnsbury, as well as Newbury and Peacham, in the fall of 1986.
 Some additional photography took place in New York City.

 Recalling the shooting experience in Peacham, Cohen said: "The inhabitants virtually gave us the entire town.
 I disrupted normal activities for several weeks.
 Since the film was about vampires, I shot late into the night and recruited the townspeople to be extras and their children to play young vampires."
 The film was shot by cinematographer Daniel Pearl, who had previously shot Tobe Hooper's The Texas Chain Saw Massacre (1974).

 Release

 A Return to Salem's Lot opened at the Cannes Film Market on May 13, 1987 (Note: In an article published in the New York Daily News on Monday, May 18, 1987, the journalist notes their attendance of a screening of the film (along with Cohen's It's Alive III: Island of the Alive) on the previous Wednesday; this date, though not named, would have been May 13, 1987.)
-It was given a limited release theatrically in the United States by Warner Bros. in September 1987.
+It was given a limited release theatrically in the United States by Warner Bros.
+Pictures in September 1987.